KrisanThyme/Illusio-Vitae/README.md

 # Illusio Vitae
 Dalamud Plugin for custom FFXIV Animations and Character Customization.

+#Requirements
+You will need [Penumbra](https://github.com/xivdev/Penumbra) for this to work properly

 # Installation
 * Open Dalamud Settings by typing ```/xlsettings``` in chat.
 * Go to the "Experimental" tab.